traksaw/KarMi/README.md

 # Purity in BW by KarMi

-This project is encapsulates a local-artist photography work through various images and layouts.
+This project encapsulates a local-artist photography work through various images and layouts.

 **Link to project:** https://purityinbw.netlify.app/